Music Therapy | Safer Psychianetry - Healing Through Sound

 2. Initial Assessment: Your first session includes a comprehensive evaluation.
 We'll discuss your history, challenges, goals, and musical preferences.
 Together we'll determine if music therapy is the right fit and create a personalized treatment plan.

-3. Begin Your Sessions: Start experiencing the healing power music therapy offers with a Board-Certified Music Therapist who will guide you through activities designed specifically for your needs.
+3. Begin Your Sessions: Start experiencing the healing power music therapy offers someone specialist who will guide you through activities designed specifically for your needs.

 4. Track Your Progress: We regularly assess your progress toward goals and adjust your treatment plan as needed.
 Your feedback drives your therapy—this is your healing journey, and you're in the driver's seat.